tsparer/old_grad_school_and_phd_work/README.md

 4).
 In the search for a "simple but effective" model, any locally adaptive (self organizing) system must necessarily compress "sense" data into simpler constructs.
 That is, reduce (local) entropy- both in Shanon's information theoretic sense, but also in a physical sense of doing-work-to-maintain-a-far-from-equilibrium state (laplacian demons, bennnett's computational depth, Prigogine, see also Sengupta's 2012ish experimental work).
  We can think of this process as seperating a "useful" (entity-preserving-in-some-way) signal from associated environmental noise (not-worth-encoding/acting-upon).
 5).
 Such models are (very likely) (at least implicitly) hierarchical.
 (If for no other reason than the need to capture at least 2 or 3 layers of hierarchically organized time-scales:
-    1. The short-order time scale at which the system "observes" it's environment/ "external things happen".
-2. The time scale of a single perception->-action loop and 3. the timescale for encoding the results of multiple perception/action loops).
+    i.
+The short-order time scale at which the system "observes" it's environment/ "external things happen". ii.
+The time scale of a single perception->-action loop and iii. the timescale for encoding the results of multiple perception/action loops. iv.
+(Embodied+Enactive cognition folks may not agree with this language- feel free to thinkn of this as a [nested series of tensigrity structures](https://pubmed.ncbi.nlm.nih.gov/12615960/) creating [markov blankets](http://philsci-archive.pitt.edu/18831/), allowing for feedback loops)

 ### Claim 2